-Review question 24: Do you have any other points you would like to make that are not covered above?
+24. Do you have any other points you would like to make that are not covered above?

-The newness of the SDNP means that it will take time to raise the profile and identity of this landscape (in contrast the Lake District has been doing this for nearly 70 years).
-This is harder when every Non-Governmental Organisation (NGO) and public body within their area displays its own brand without acknowledging the existence of the wider National Park.
-To this end the SDNPA developed, in partnership with others and using professional brand consultants, a visual toolkit (known as the Shared Identity) which can be used alongside and integrated with other brands.
-The take up has been mixed - we try to correct this by agreement but this is expensive and time consuming and often results in failure.
-It is not surprising that the public become confused about the national status and significance of their National Park when they are presented with a range of different signage and little unifying landscape identity.
+The newness of the South Downs National Park means that it will take time to raise the profile and identity of this landscape (in contrast the Lake District has been doing this for nearly 70 years).
+This is harder when every NGO and public body within their area displays its own brand without acknowledging the existence of the wider National Park.
+To this end the SDNPA developed, in partnership with others and using professional brand consultants, a visual toolkit (shared identity) which can be used alongside and integrated with other brands.
+However, the take up has been very mixed - we try to correct this by agreement but this is expensive and time consuming and often results in failure.
+It is not surprising that the public become confused about the national status and significance of the SDNP when they are presented with a range of different signage with no unifying landscape identity.

-We propose that all public bodies (and rail franchises) operating within National Parks should be required to feature the National Park on their signage alongside their own identity and that NGOs should be urged to do the same.
+We therefore propose that all public bodies (and rail franchises) operating within National Parks should be required to feature the NP on their signage alongside their own identity and that NGOs should be urged to do the same.

 NPE and NPUK currently sponsor more than a dozen expert groups of specialists from all National Parks, each led by a National Park Officer.
-These policy-focused groups meet regularly to share best practice, undertake training, initiate policy and respond to consultations.
+These policy focused groups meet regularly to share best practice, undertake training, initiate policy and respond to consultations.
 They represent an invaluable national resource that is not sufficiently recognised or utilised.

-SDNPA therefore propose that the Review should create a clear channel for NPE/NPs in general, and these groups in particular, to input their expertise into national policy making, for example, by giving the expert groups a seat at the table at Defra and Ministry of Housing, Communities and Local Government (MHCLG) committees on relevant policy issues, by cross secondment and the shared delivery of training.
+SDNPA therefore propose that the Review should create a clear channel for NPE/NPs in general, and these groups in particular, to inject their expertise into national policy making by, for instance, giving the expert groups a seat at the table at Defra and MHCLG committees on relevant policy issues, by cross secondment and the shared delivery of training.